Interest

 Game Theory

-My research interests focus on algorithmic game theory.
-Very recently, I have been working on the topic of data economics and human-AI collaboration.
+My research interests focus on game theory.
+Very recently, I have been working on the topic of data economics.
 With the rise of data markets, data-related economics have drawn attention.
 Due to the replicability of data, its analysis differs from traditional goods.
 In one of my recent works, we studied the existence of core-stable data exchange and showed it is PPAD-hard to find one -- which is the first PPAD-hardness result on this topic (the paper should be released very soon).
 Besides, I am also interested in the design of data markets (like fair and efficient data markets).

 Programming Languages

-Besides the theoretical direction, I have also been working on the direction of programming languages and security.
+Besides the theoretical direction, I have also been working on programming synthesis.

 Very recently, I have been interested in the security of smart contracts and optimizations of zero-knowledge circuits.
 In [WLS+'24], we propose FORAY -- a solver-aided approach that automatically detects logical vulnerabilities of DeFi smart contracts.
 In our very recent work, we have proposed new methods that achieve 5X~10X optimization in terms of proving time and circuit size compared to NOIR+halo2 (our papers will be released soon).